Implementing a Satellite (Python)#

 Most code so far deals with argument parsing and start-up, while the actual satellite does not implement any extra

 functionality.
-When saving the above code to a file tutorial.py
+When saving the above code to a file tutorial.py, this satellite can already be started and operated though.

 python3 tutorial.py --help